bitjudo/bitjudo.github.io/source/_posts/2014-05-13-partial-continuous-deployment-with-docker-and-saltstack.markdown

 ## The Whole State
-Here is the state file all combined.
+Here is the state file in its entirety.

 {% codeblock docker-index.sls lang:yaml %}
 docker_index_image: